top of page

 The verb 'subsidize' traces its linguistic lineage back to the Latin word 'subsidium,' which originally denoted auxiliary troops or reserve forces.
 Over time, 'subsidium' evolved to signify assistance, support, or help.
 The prefix 'sub,' meaning 'under' or 'from below,' combined with 'sidium,' conveying the idea of aid or support, creates the modern concept of providing financial assistance or subsidies to an individual, organization, or activity.
 This etymological evolution aptly captures the essence of 'subsidize' as the act of offering financial support from a higher or external source to bolster and sustain various endeavors.

-Quiz: Find the meaning of the verb subsidize:
+Find the correct meaning of the verb subsidize:

 Try Again!